What are G Suite Groups?

 Assignments are not clear

-Using G Suite Groups as shared inboxes may generate not only confusion in internal discussions, but also in accountability.
+Using G Suite Groups as shared inboxes may generate not only confusion in internal discussions but also in accountability.
 It’s very hard to assign emails to certain team members while using G Suite Groups.
-And this is definitely a required feature that a G Suite Groups alternative need to offer.
+And this is a required feature that a Google Groups alternative needs to offer.

 As a result, this generates two kinds of issues:

 - Confusion around who should be replying to each email, that may result in nobody replying to some emails at all;

 - The opposite of the point above, i.e. two or more team members replying to the same emails multiple times.

 None of the options above is very good for your business and external relationships like a customer, right?

 With G Suite Group, talking to a member of your team would generate a new email.
 Logical, right?
 What many people still don’t know is that other kind of communication – especially internal discussions within your team – can exist right into your inbox, without sending any extra emails to anyone.